fityannugroho/fityannugroho/README.md

 Hi, coders!
 You can call me **Fityan**.
 I'm a software engineer from 🇮🇩 Indonesia.

 - 🚹 Male
-- 🎂 June 2001
-- 🏫 Bachelor of Software Engineering at [UPI](https://www.upi.edu)
+- 🏫 Bachelor of Software Engineering at [Universitas Pendidikan Indonesia](https://www.upi.edu)
 - 🚀 Interest on website & android development

 ## Things I code with